Gladsheimr/mjolnir/README.md

 # Mjolnir
 "Hammer of the gods, made in the heart of the densest stars"

-Making device-native where application developers can develop full stack applications directly on devices.
+Making device-native applications where developers can develop full stack applications directly on devices.

 ## Roadmap